Scottish Upland Sheep Support Scheme full guidance

 You can also access copies of the claim form from your local area office.

-Completed forms should be sent to you local area office.
-Details can be found in our contyact us section.
+Completed forms should be sent to your local area office.
+Details can be found in our contact us section.

 We will only accept and acknowledge your claim form if you or your agent has:

 - filled in your Main Location Code, business name and address in section one

 - entered the individual identities of animals being declared

 - completed the number declared box, number claimed box and retention location box(es) in section two

 - signed and dated the form in section three.
 If your claim form has separate pages all must be signed and dated.
 This may be the case if you print it yourself